Elevated-Standards/repo-python-template/README.md

 * `ruff`: identifies many errors and style issues (`flake8`, `isort`, `pyupgrade`)
 * `black`: auto-formats code

-Those checks are run as pre-commit hooks using the `pre-commit` library.
+Those checks are executed as `pre-commit` hooks using the pre-commit library.

-It includes `pytest` for testing plus the `pytest-cov` plugin to measure coverage.
+The setup includes `pytest` for running tests, along with the `pytest-cov` plugin to measure code coverage.

-The checks and tests are all run using Github actions on every pull request and merge to main.
+All checks and tests are automatically run via GitHub Actions on every pull request and merge into the main branch.

-This repository is setup for Python 3.11.
-To change the version:
+This repository is configured for Python 3.11.
+To switch to a different Python version:

 1. Change the `image` argument in `.devcontainer/devcontainer.json` (see [https://github.com/devcontainers/images/tree/main/src/python](https://github.com/devcontainers/images/tree/main/src/python#configuration) for a list of pre-built Docker images)
 1. Change the config options in `.precommit-config.yaml`